GuruMaps/iOSManual/02-features.md

 To **remove the map,** swipe your finger across the country name from right to left, then tap the **Delete** button, or use the **Edit** button.

 As OpenStreetMap data is constantly updated by thousands of volunteers around the world, map updates are available from time to time within the app.
-In the Galileo app all vector map updates are free and distributed automatically.
+In the Guru app all vector map updates are free and distributed automatically.
 If there is an update for a previously downloaded map, you will see the **Update** button beside the map.

 To **update all your downloaded maps**, tap the **Update All** button.

-**Tip**: if you wat to use navigation while being offline, please further download the navigation data at the [Navigation Settings](03-settings.md#navigationSettings).
+**Tip**: if you whant to use navigation while being offline, please further download the navigation data at the [Navigation Settings](03-settings.md#navigationSettings).

 ## Search {#search}

-Galileo allows to search within the downloaded vector maps by name, by categories, by address and by GPS coordinates.
+Guru allows to search within the downloaded vector maps by name, by categories, by address and by GPS coordinates.

 All types of searches are completely offline and require only the vector maps to be downloaded.
-The object will be found in Galileo if it exists on OpenStreetMap.org.
+The object will be found in Guru Maps if it exists on OpenStreetMap.org.

+Note: to search for your data such as bookmarks and GPS tracks, open the [My Collections](03-settings.md#collections).

 #### Start search